-*Editor’s Note: Chronicles of an American Diplomat: John Quincy Adams is a series following John Quincy Adams from his education at his father’s side during the American Founding Period through to his own official embarkment on a diplomatic career, and the events that transpired during the era that he had to navigate.
+*Editor’s Note: Chronicles of an American Diplomat: John Quincy Adams is a series following John Quincy Adams from his education at his father’s side during the American Founding Period though to his own official embarkment on a diplomatic career, and the events that transpired during the era that he had to navigate.
 We know much of John Quincy, and his times from his massive writings, which collectively constitute an American Classic.
 This is a chronicle of the opening of his public career from 1794-1801.
 The following is the fourth post in the series.

 In Dispatch #2, John Quincy traveled from Boston to Philadelphia, where he received instructions for his unexpected diplomatic assignment to the Netherlands.
 En route he encountered interesting characters such as Talleyrand, then in American exile.
 Arriving at the national capital, he met with President Washington and Secretary of State Randolph, but his trip overseas was delayed pending discussions with Treasury Secretary Hamilton.
 He also met informally with the minister from France, Joseph Fouché, who touted the success of the French armies in Europe and confidently predicted the imminent fall of the Dutch Republic.
 The British Minister, George Hammond, discounted this prediction — and also dismissed rumors of dissent in England that had shaken the government.
 What all this meant for his Dutch mission, or for John Jay’s critical negotiations ongoing in London, John Quincy could only surmise.